hreyesm/dr-shortener/README.md

 ```

 ## Usage
+1. Create a new CSV file with the name "database.csv" with the command ```touch database.csv```.

-Enter one of the following commands for help on executing the program:
+2. Enter one of the following commands for help on executing the program:
 ```
 ./dr-shortener -h
 ./dr-shortener --help
 ```
 ![Help](./img/help.png)

-Run the program by entering either a `-o`/`--open` flag followed by a shortened URL to open its corresponding webpage or a `-n`/`--new` flag followed by a long URL to create a new shortened URL.
+3. Run the program by entering either a `-o`/`--open` flag followed by a shortened URL to open its corresponding webpage or a `-n`/`--new` flag followed by a long URL to create a new shortened URL.
 ```c
 ./dr-shortener -n https://download.racket-lang.org/all-versions.html
 ```